Sunday, November 14, 2010

 Odd indeed, considering what happened to me later on.

 Anyway, back to the nun’s tale.
 It was a piece of cake to write Sister Renata’s story.
 I wrote about 120 pages total and people read it and just loved the writing.
 I didn’t even need to make corrections.
 Some people asked if what I wrote was true, because it felt so much like it was.
 No matter that the events I wrote about happened in 1883.
 I could see every minute detail.
 I could write pages – and did-- about every detail of the convent.
 I could see the black cracks snaking through the blue and white tiled fountain in back of the convent.
 I could see the texture of the white adobe walls in the nun’s chamber.
 I could feel the straw in her mattress and how it scratched her back.
 I could see exactly how Sister Renata and her buddy, Sister Teresa, laughed and thinned the carrots while kneeling in the garden.
 I could see the two of them picnicking on a blanket beneath a giant live oak on the hillside.
-I could see them feeding the chickens, lifting the smooth pellets of dry corn that they heaped into the laps of their white cotton aprons.
+I could see them feeding the chickens, scattering handfuls of smooth pellets of dry corn that they heaped into the pockets of their white cotton aprons.

 Ah, but here, I am getting ahead of myself.
 I am getting distracted.